Origins of Roman Legionary Recruitment

 Step 4: Enrollment and Tattooing

 After the oath, the recruit’s name was formally entered into the legion’s rolls (matricula).
 He was assigned a unique service number and a legion number.
 At this point, he was also tattooed on the hand with a permanent mark (stigma)—a practice borrowed from the Greeks.
 The tattoo usually bore the legion’s symbol (such as the eagle or a specific emblem) and the emperor’s name.
 This prevented desertion, because a man without a tattoo was easily identified as a civilian or an escaped slave.
+The tattoo was applied using a sharp needle dipped in ink or resin, and the wound was rubbed with a mixture of vinegar and ashes to ensure permanence and prevent infection.
 Once enrolled, the recruit was issued his basic gear: a tunic, cloak, sandals, and a wooden training sword.
 He was now a tiro—a raw recruit—and his real test had just begun.
+He also received a small amount of pay (stipendium) for the days spent at the recruitment center, and his family was noted in his service record for possible benefits.

 Step 5: Basic Training